This section provides a very simplified approach to understand the basics of how the body functions.

 1. The body – a simplified approach

-Why do we eat and what happens to the food we eat in the body?
-This is the question to ask and when we understand the answer, we will also begin to appreciate the nature of health and disease.
+Why do we eat and what happens to the food we eat in the body? is the critical question to ask which starts to give us a much better understanding of the nature of health and disease.

 Eating food is vital to life.
 We eat for energy.
 We know that the cells in our body are conscious entities and each knows its specific set of tasks to carry out.
 While there is a life force that operates the body, the cells still need an external source of energy to sustain themselves in their activity.
 So many people think that if something is edible, it is usable by the body and this simply is not so.